ada-school/typescript-katas/bank-account/README.md

 ## Challenge 1 rules

-- Deposits and withdrawals can be maded into an account
+- Deposits and withdrawals can be maded into an account.
-- Each deposit or withdrawal will have the amount of the operation and the date of the operation
+- Each deposit or withdrawal will have the amount of the operation and the date of the operation.
 - You should be able to transfer between accounts.
 A transfer will appear as a withdrawal in the account of the transferor and as a deposit on the account of the transferee.
 - A statement can be requested at any time.
-The statement will contain for each entry the date, the amount of the statement, and the balance of the account after the entry.
+The statement will contain for each entry the date, the amount of the statement, and the balance of the account.

 ## Challenge 2 rules

-- You should be able to filter the statement (only deposits, only withdrawals, date)
+- You should be able to filter the statement (only deposits, only withdrawals, date).
-- You should store the statements in a DB
+- You should store the statements in a DB.

 ## Coding Standards